benmcelyea/GeoLiteRestAPI/README.md

 # GeoLiteRestAPI
-A simple rest API for resolving IP addresses using the GeoLite2 database.
-IPV4 and IPV6 compativble
+A simple rest API to resolve IP addresses using the GeoLite2 City database.
+IPV4 and IPV6 compativble.

 ## Installation
 - Clone the repo